Who Should Apply?

 - Graduate of an accredited college/university with a minimum of a master's degree

-- For those interested in the Movement Science or Speech-Language Pathology specialization, proof of eligibility for licensure to practice in New Jersey is also required.
+- For those interested in the Speech-Language Pathology specialization, proof of eligibility for licensure to practice in New Jersey is also required.

 - Submission of official transcripts from all undergraduate and graduate study